-If your company or department is about to hire an outside resource or if you are an outside contractor, look at the situation and ask yourself these three questions:
+Is your company or department is about to hire an outside resource?
+Or are you an outside contractor?
+Be smart.
+Look at the situation and ask yourself these three questions:

 If you answer “yes” to one of these three questions, then an outside resource is likely the best solution.

-If, however, you think there is a need for a long-term resource, you may want to reconsider.
-I am thinking specifically about a company that regularly pays top dollar to bring in outside Project Managers and Change Management teams for strategic company initiatives.
-Each year in the budgeting process, EVP’s include the six to seven figure line item to bring in a bevy of consultants for their projects.
-If the company looked holistically at their needs, they would realize that they could build or hire internal resources to be project managers or change managers and utilize a shared resource costing model for the projects year after year and save millions of dollars.
+Also, consider if there is a need for a long-term resource.
+Does your company pay top dollar to bring in outside Project Managers and Change Management teams for strategic company initiatives?
+Do EVP’s include a six to seven figure line item to bring in a bevy of consultants for their projects?
+Many retailers look holistically at their needs and realize that can justify internal resources.
+Creating a business transformation office can include project managers and change specialists who become a shared resource.
+Retailers can look at the cost model for projects year after year and save millions of dollars.

 As a consultant, I don’t want to put myself or my brethren out of work.
-But I can assure you that ethical consultants will tell you that unhealthy relationships exist when clients are too dependent on outside resources.
+But ethical consultants know that unhealthy relationships exist when clients are too dependent on outside resources.
 The times that I have been brought in that I think were very smart include when senior management needed external validation on a project’s assumptions or business case, when systems integration required detailed knowledge of technical requirements that outstripped the IT team’s experience, and when a project had to be supported by multiple departments or external partners who had the ability to derail the project.